-Studies in this course will contain a broad mix of study modes, including lectures, tutorials, practical classes, studios, project work and seminars, using face-to-face, on-line, intensive, and other flexible delivery mechanisms.
+The course contains a broad mix of study modes, including lectures, tutorials, practical classes, studios, project work and seminars, using face-to-face, online, intensive, and other flexible delivery mechanisms.

 Assessment is designed to give you opportunities to demonstrate your capabilities.
 You will find that the forms of assessment used may be different for each course, depending on the course objectives and learning outcomes.

 Your assessment in this course may include in-class programming challenges, assignments and projects, reflective journals, assessed tutorials or presentations, self-assessment, and peer assessment.

 Those who wish to exit the degree at graduate diploma level can do so after two semesters, or else transfer into the Master of Information Technology.

 Courses offered as part of blended learning programs include a meaningful blend of online, on-campus, and workplace based learning tailored to the type of study you undertake.
 This learning is active, prioritising tasks that involve exploration and development of skills and knowledge through interaction and engagement.

 Online aspects provide positive benefits such as flexibility and adaptability using digital activities and materials, while also strengthening the interaction and connection with timetabled and on-campus experiences such as tutorials, practicals, or workshops.